Explore Maui in 1 Week

 Alternate Day: East Maui 1-Day Adventure

 This day's Maui itinerary replaces BOTH East Maui days (Day #1 and Day #4 specifically) above.
-This one-day East Maui itinerary explores the incredible sights, attractions, and beaches along the world-famous Road to Hana and the Pi'ilani Highway beyond; over just one day instead of having to devote two full days to this part of Maui.
+This one-day East Maui itinerary explores the incredible sights, attractions, and beaches along the world-famous Road to Hana and the Pi'ilani Highway beyond; over the course of just one day instead of having to necessarily devote two full days to this part of Maui.

-Remember, this one-day itinerary replaces the East Maui Itinerary Days from above!
-If you were looking for a way to see the Road to Hana & Beyond more quickly or all in one day, we designed this itinerary.
+Remember, this one-day itinerary replaces both the East Maui Itinerary Days from above!
+If you were looking for a way to see the Road to Hana & Beyond more quickly or all in one day, this itinerary is designed precisely for that purpose.